the MAC:

 Health and Wellbeing

 The health and wellbeing of our candidates starts before you even apply.
-These programs are incessantly challenging, whether it is the intensity of the academics or the stresses of travel.
+These programs are intensely challenging, whether it is the intensity of the academics or the stresses of travel.

 Students must have health insurance, and travel health coverage.